 Leaf galls on river birch are caused by an eriophyid mite, which produces wart-like green bumps by feeding off the new leaf growth and then laying eggs inside the emerging galls.

 Fortunately, as with bumps on the leaves of maple trees, the galls are largely a cosmetic issue.

 But, that doesn’t mean you’ll relax while mites nibble your birch leaves to bits.

-Follow the treatment recommendations below, which are similar to the recommendations for getting rid of bumps on hibiscus leaves, to get rid of the problem as quickly as possible.
+Follow the treatment recommendations below, which are similar to those for getting rid of bumps on hibiscus leaves, to get rid of the problem as quickly as possible.